-Generate a gamma variate with shape alpha and inverse scale beta; may only be used
+Generate a gamma variate with shape alpha and inverse scale beta; may only be used in transformed data and generated quantities blocks.
+For a description of argument and return types, see section [vectorized PRNG functions](#).

-20.7.
+21.7.
 Inverse gamma Distribution